 Helper Room Setup Singapore 2026: MOM Requirements + 12-Item Checklist

-Most first-time employers think the helper's room is a side problem.
+Whether you hire through a maid agency in Singapore or direct, most first-time employers think the helper's room is a side problem.
 It is not.
 The room is where your helper lives, sleeps, recovers, and (let's be honest) decides whether she stays with you for two years or eight months.

 Singapore's Ministry of Manpower (MOM) sets minimum requirements.
 Those minimums are low.
 The actual standard most Singapore families provide in 2026 is significantly higher, and that gap matters for retention, agency reputation, and (in shared-room cases) MOM scrutiny.